cpuguy96/f18-datascience-final/docs/README.md

 The dataset abstracts out a lot of information, which could have been useful in understanding the data trends and explaining our results.
 For instance: product categories are denominated 1 - 18, city categories are denominated A-C, etc. Having an understanding of what each product category number corresponds to, for example, would help us better understand trends in purchasing behavior across customer demographic clusters, which would make our work more useful and generalizable.

 ## Further Applications
+### Context-based Recommendation Engine
+Right now, our model takes in the demographics of a customer and outputs the top product categories the customer is likely to purchase.
+The primary application of this comes from the context of a retail store recommending products to a potential customer about whom the store only has demographic information.

+We could reconfigure our model to account for the purchase history of a customer, if the customer has shopped at the store before.
+One way to do this would be to have the model inputs be the demographics of the customer as well as one, possibly more, product category (possibly the category that the customer has purchased most frequently in the past, or the category of the customer's most recent purchase).
+The output would still be the the top product categories the customer is likely to purchase, but given that there is some variation in purchasing behavior even within customer clusters, the output could quite possibly be different from the base case.

+## Store Branch Expansion
+Another application of our model could be from the perspective of the retail store opening up a new branch in a new area: Given the demographic distribution of the residents in that area, what products should the store stock up in inventory such that it can maximize sales?
+This can be done by finding the corresponding cluster proportions of the residents in that area, and stocking up in inventory in those proportions.

+For instance, if it turns out that the residents in this new area fall into the following cluster proportions:

+- Cluster 0: 30%
+- Cluster 1: 30%
+- Cluster 2: 40%

+Then the store can stock 30% of their inventory according to the purchasing preferences of Cluster 0, 30% for Cluster 1, and 40% for Cluster 2.
+This can be adapted for any number of clusters, in the event that we reconfigure our clustering process.

+## Predicting Sales Performance of New Products
+When a new product hits the shelves, our model allows the store to predict the purchase amounts of that product given the product's category and the demographic distribution of the customers that frequent that store.